-The Local Planning Policy Framework (LPPF)- including the Municipal Strategic Statement (MSS), local planning policies and Structure Plans 21.06-4 Industry employment that has further strengthened its role within the region and is now an important component of the local economy.
+The Local Planning Policy Framework (LPPF)- including the Municipal Strategic Statement (MSS), local planning policies and Structure Plans 21.06-4 Industry

+In the past few decades, Shepparton has developed a critical mass of manufacturing-based employment that has further strengthened its role within the region and is now an important component of the local economy.
 Owing to the presence of a number of significant national and international food processing and packaging companies within the municipality, the agricultural, food processing and manufacturing sectors are all closely interlinked.